ker0zen/--Go2Sleep/README.md

 ## How to install
 ### Install external module
--Launch "dependency.bat"

-or

--Manually install with pip pycaw, pywin, pysimplegui
+-Launch "dependency.bat" or manually install with pip pycaw, pywin, pysimplegui
 ### Launch Go2Sleep
 -Run "launch.bat"
 -Set the time (in minutes)